 RELATIVE STRENGTH: [FAIL]

 The investor must look at the relative strength of the company in question.
 Companies whose relative strength is 90 or above (that is, the company outperforms 90% or more of the market for the past year), are considered attractive.
 Companies whose price has been rising much quicker than the market tend to keep rising.
-WMB, with a relative strength of 87 is below the acceptable level, yet it is very close.
+Although WMB's relative strength of 87 is below the acceptable level, yet it is very close.
 Keep an eye on the stock as it could move into the acceptable range.

 COMPARE SALES AND EPS GROWTH TO THE SAME PERIOD LAST YEAR: [FAIL]

 Companies must demonstrate both revenue and net income growth of at least 25% as compared to the prior year.
 These growth rates give you the dynamic companies that you are looking for.
 These rates for WMB (-36.36% for EPS, and -5.04% for Sales) are not good enough to pass.

 WMB's insiders should own at least 10% (they own 0.21%) of the company's outstanding shares.
 This does not satisfy the minimum requirement, and companies that do not pass this criteria are less attractive.

 A positive cash flow is typically used for internal expansion, acquisitions, dividend payments, etc. A company that generates rather than consumes cash is in much better shape to fund such activities on their own, rather than needing to borrow funds to do so.
 WMB's free cash flow of $-3.40 per share fails this test.

 WMB's profit margin has been consistent or even increasing over the past three years (Current year: 6.27%, Last year: 11.47%, Two years ago: 4.74%), passing the requirement.
 It is a sign of good management and a healthy and competitive enterprise.